-As you are looked to as the fearless leader of a marketing agency, it’s natural to go through challenging phases or to encounter hurdles as you work to improve your profit margin, increase qualified leads, and grow your brand with feelings of isolation and uncertainty.
+As you are looked to as the fearless leader of your firm, it’s natural to go through challenging phases or to encounter hurdles as you work to improve your profit margin, increase qualified leads, and grow your brand with feelings of isolation and uncertainty.

 The good news is that you don’t have to go it alone.

 One option is to hire a business development coach—someone to guide and encourage you as you identify the obstacles facing your marketing agency and devise a plan for moving past them to reach your goals.

 Investing in a business development coach not only provides professional and personal support for you as a company leader and entire person, but will lead to tangible financial gains for your firm if you select the right coach and are willing to commit to the process.

 What is the Purpose of a Business Coach?